LITW-Refined/EZStorage/README.md

 If you want to help adding any feature or make improvements or getting compatibility with another mod, feel free to make a pull request.
 I only have the time to maintenance this mod at a low level, the lowest effort needed for getting it working nicely on my server and in the modpack.

-## Changes compared to the latest official EZStorage version
+## Changes compared to the original version of EZStorage

 This fork becomes some changes to be usable on servers, less-buggy and a lot of feature and code improvements.